kedro-org/kedro/docs/source/tutorial/test_a_project.md

 ## Writing tests for Kedro pipelines: Integration testing

 Writing tests for each node ensures each node will behave as expected when run individually.
-However, we must consider how nodes in a pipeline interact with each other - this is called integration testing.
-Integration testing combines individual units as a group and checks whether they communicate correctly, share data properly, and work as expected when combined.
+In addition, we must also consider how nodes in a pipeline interact with each other - this is called integration testing.
+Integration testing combines individual units as a group and checks whether they communicate, share data, and work together as expected.
 Let us look at this in practice.

 Consider the data science pipeline as a whole: